Roger Kastel: Other movie posters

-Kastel was also known for doing movie posters such as Doc Savage: The Man of Bronze (1975), The Great Train Robbery (1978), and his well-regarded movie poster for The Empire Strikes Back (1980).
+Kastel also did movie posters for films such as Doctor Faustus (1967 film), Doc Savage: The Man of Bronze (1975), The Great Train Robbery (1978), as well as the movie poster for George Lucas's The Empire Strikes Back (1980).

-In addition, he illustrated several best-selling books, including several by Jackie Collins, and Zen and The Art of Motorcycle Maintenance (1974), and The Great Santini (1976).
+Kastel illustrated approximately 1,000 book covers over his career, including several best-selling books by Jackie Collins, such as Hollywood Wives, the best-selling Zen and The Art of Motorcycle Maintenance (1974), and The Great Santini (1976).
+He also created the cover art for the first issue of the Doc Savage comic book series from 1975.